Introduction and general information

 As for Transnistria, currently not under the control of the government of Moldova, the denomination includes the name of the capital: Tirsapol.
 However, one can say in a press release self-proclaimed territory Transnistria.
 If a protest letter or reaction is addressed to the authorities in Tiraspol, than it is written Tiraspol, with no additional geographical details.

 SEEMO covers ethnically complex countries.
 Some of them have been through ethnic wars.
 Unless a press freedom violation is a result of the ethnic conflict, SEEMO will not mention the ethnic origin of journalists.
-However, in order to describe a specific media outlet in a multilingual environment, the organisation would mention the language used by a particular medium.
+However, in order to describe a specific media outlet in a multilingual environment, the organisation would mention the language used by a particular medium or if it is a minority media details about the minority / ethnic group or if it is important also the ethic origin of the journalist.

 SEEMO takes gender issues into account.
 This includes addressing how a violation has differing effects on men and women journalists.
 Certain types of violations, such as sexual abuse, have gender implications.
 It is crucial to clarify why a particular offense is both a freedom of expression violation and a gender violation.